 What this post is about

-Faster processes, higher productivity: AI tools have long found their way into everyday work.
-However, only a small fraction of them are officially approved by IT departments.
-According to recent studies, around 70% of employees use AI applications without authorization – a number that highlights just how much sensitive data may be involved.
+Faster processes and higher productivity: AI tools have long been a part of everyday work.
+However, only a small fraction of these tools are officially approved by IT departments.
+According to recent studies, around 70% of employees use AI applications without authorisation, which highlights just how much sensitive data may be involved.

-At Zammad, we’re actively addressing this very challenge — developing AI features that can be integrated into existing support processes in a secure, transparent, and privacy-compliant way.
+At Zammad, we are actively addressing this very challenge by developing AI features that can be seamlessly integrated into existing support processes in a secure, transparent and privacy-compliant manner.
 Learn more about Zammad’s AI strategy

 Caught Between Efficiency and Uncertainty: What Exactly Is Shadow AI?

-Shadow AI refers to the use of artificial intelligence within an organization outside officially approved systems.
-It therefore stands in contrast to the AI solutions introduced and monitored centrally by the company.
-Typical examples of shadow AI include using ChatGPT, AutoML platforms, or generating AI-created content—often without formal permission or oversight.
+Shadow AI refers to the use of artificial intelligence within an organization that occurs outside of officially approved systems.
+Therefore, it stands in contrast to AI solutions introduced and monitored centrally by the company.
+Examples of shadow AI include using ChatGPT or AutoML platforms and generating AI-created content, often without formal permission or oversight.

 The motivations behind unauthorized use tend to be similar: pressure to innovate, the need to deliver results quickly, and a lack of accessible internal AI solutions or training.
 In many cases, employees act independently simply to keep up with expectations.
 While this may seem efficient, it’s a workaround riddled with hidden risks.